lupyuen/lupyuen.github.io/src/spi.md

 # What's Next

-Now that we have SPI working on BL602, let's test it with the __ST7789 Display Controller__...
-And maybe with the __LVGL Graphics Library__ too!
+Now that we have SPI working on BL602, let's test it with the [__ST7789 Display Controller__](https://www.rhydolabz.com/documents/33/ST7789.pdf)...
+And maybe with the [__LVGL Graphics Library__](https://docs.lvgl.io/latest/en/html/intro/index.html) too!

+Eventually I'll be porting BL602 SPI HAL to [__Apache Mynewt operating system__](https://lupyuen.github.io/articles/gpio)...
+So that we can build BL602 SPI applications in Rust!

 There's plenty more code in the [__BL602 IoT SDK__](https://github.com/bouffalolab/bl_iot_sdk) to be deciphered and documented: __UART, ADC, DAC, WiFi, Bluetooth LE,__ ...